Web Interface

 Configure the following Mobile/Rx fields:

-• To enable the fields, you can click on the Path Profile tool Path profile tool icon icon on the Function Menu.
+These location fields will be disabled by default.
+To enable the fields, you can click on the Path Profile tool Path profile tool icon icon on the Function Menu.

-• The Latitude and Longitude field values will be set automatically.
+• Click on the map.
+The location values will be set automatically.

-For example: If the surface model is LIDAR that includes a 30m building and your mobile station is 4m on the roof then Height AGL will be 4m.
-If LIDAR is not present, then Height AGL will be 34m.
+The height (surface model) in meters or feet.
+The Height units (metres/feet) and mode (AMSL or AGL) can be set under Site/Tx Input Menu in the Height field.
+For example: If the surface model is LIDAR that includes a 30m building and your mobile station is 4m on the roof then the Height AGL will be 4m.

+Enter the receiver gain in dBi.
+This is the combined receiver and antenna gain.
+The receiver gain considers the antenna, receiver noise and (receive) feeder loss.
 For example: If the receiver has a 3dBi antenna and a 3dBi receiver noise figure, the Receive gain would be 0 dBi.

-The actual performance varies by band, so a phone may have 1dBi gain for GSM900 but 0dBi for UMTS-2100.
+For a Mobile Phone, you should use a gain value of 0dBi.
+The actual performance varies by band, so a phone may have 1dBi gain for GSM900 but 0dBi for UMTS2100.
 Choose the lower value if you are unsure.

-• Measured units - Select the output units option from the drop-down as per your requirement.
-Cloud-RF has support for a wide range of different measured units.
+Select the output units option from the drop-down as per your requirement.
+CloudRF has support for a wide range of different measured units.
+The units must correspond with the selected colour key if performing area coverage plots.

 Path Loss (dB)